-Buddy wrapping is also called or buddy taping or buddy strapping.
+Buddy wrapping is also called as buddy taping or buddy strapping.

 It is used in injury to the digits of hand or toes of the foot.